bobbingwide/ccd2022/README.md

 5. Templates and template parts to be provided
 6. Use block plugins for functionality not yet supported
 7. or shortcodes when blocks are not yet available.
-8. Should look and feel the same with Gutenberg 12.3.* or above activated.
+8. Should look and feel the same with Gutenberg activated.

 * ### Contents: